tonethar/IGME-330-Spring-2019/exams/final-exam-review.md

 5) Explain what a *proxy server* does

-6) Write code that will access the &lt;longitude> value below:
+6) Write code that will access the &lt;city> value below.
+Assume that this XML is a parseable DOMDocument that is stored in a variable named `doc`:

 ```xml
 <locations>